-Downscaled climate analyses of near-surface temperature and precipitation agree better with CRU gridded data than the NNR does.
+perature and precipitation agree better with CRU gridded data than the NNR does.
 No degradation of quality in downscaled climate analysis is found by expanding the domain from a regional scale to a hemispheric scale.
 The NH run and the smaller regional runs produce similar analyses of near-surface temperature and precipitation.

-In addition to the one month summer runs (June 2001) discussed in section 4, 12-day winter runs (3-14 January 2001) were performed for the NH and the Europe region (Figure 6).
-The differences of near surface temperature and precipitation are of similar magnitude to those of summer (Figure 3.a and 3.c).
+In addition to the one-month summer runs (June 2001) discussed in section 4, 12-day winter runs (3-14 January 2001) were performed for the NH and the Europe region (Fig. 6).
+The differences of near-surface temperature and precipitation are of similar magnitude to those of summer (Figs. 3a,c).
 The dynamical downscaling system works just as well in winter when the large-scale circulation is stronger and the regional climate is more susceptible to large-scale forcing.

-It is encouraging for the regional modeling community that climate dynamical downscaling can produce reasonable fine resolution analysis at the hemispheric scale.

-Further validation of the downscaled analysis is warranted although this is difficult due to the lack of high-resolution reanalysis.
+It is encouraging for the regional modeling community that climate dynamical downscaling can produce reasonable fine-resolution analysis at the hemispheric scale.
+Further validation of the downscaled analysis is warranted although this is difficult because of the lack of high-resolution reanalysis.

-In a common practice for the dynamical downscaling of climate analysis and simulation, a regional model is continuously run with periodic forcings at lateral boundaries from reanalysis or GCM outputs.
-This continuous integration approach is based on the premise that the dynamics of the regional model and surface forcing (such as topography, vegetation and surface characteristics) provide regional scale details which are consistent with large scale analysis.
-In this approach, however, the large-scale fields in the regional domain may drift away from those of the driving coarse resolution analysis over the course of the downscaling integration.
+In a common practice for the dynamical downscaling of climate analysis and simulation, a regional model is continuously run with periodic forcing at lateral boundaries from reanalysis or GCM outputs.
+This continuous integration approach is based on the premise that the dynamics of the regional model and surface forcing (such as topography, vegetation, and surface characteristics) provide regional-scale details that are consistent with large-scale analysis.
+In this approach, however, the large-scale fields in the regional domain may drift away from those of the driving coarseresolution analysis over the course of the downscaling integration.
 The problem is more apparent in the case of downscaling over a very large area, such as an entire hemisphere with lateral boundaries positioned in the tropics.